Manifest Reference

 iframe

-Display as an embedded iframe within haex-vault
+Render as an embedded iframe inside haex-vault

 Permissions